stsan9/AnomalyDetection4Jets/README.md

 ```
 This lets you access a pod (remote environment) where our data and models are stored.

-To work on the code within the pod and edit with the editor of your choice (vim, emacs):
+To work on the code within the pod and edit with Vim or Emacs:
 ```
 cd ~/work
 git clone [the URL of your fork]